get-alex/alex/readme.md

 [`VFile`][vfile].
-You are probably interested in its [`messages`][vfile-message] property, as shown in the example above, because it holds the possible violations.
+You are probably interested in its [`messages`][vfile-message] property, as shown in the example below, because it holds the possible violations.

 ###### Example